 Pure Water only may be consumed in the gym, hallways or classroom.
 Beverages may be purchased during lunch and must be consumed in the cafeteria.
-ALL BEVERAGES MUST BE CONSUMED IN THE CAFETERIA
+Beverages should be consumed in the cafeteria unless permitted in the classroom by the classroom teacher.